The Difference Between Custodial and Insured Deposits

 This allows the landlord to accrue interest on the money for the duration of the tenant.
 This makes insured schemes an attractive proposition for landlords with expensive properties, large portfolios or long contract terms.

 The trade-off is that landlords have to pay a small premium to the scheme provider.
-How small?
-For example, insured deposit scheme provider My Deposit charge landlords £26 for deposits over £500.

 The repayment process is also different, since the landlord already has the security deposit in their accounts at the end of the tenancy.
 With insured schemes, landlords are free confer with the tenant, agree deductions and then return the deposit to the tenant without involving their provider.